ispot-main/bitbucket-github-migrator/readme.md

 # you can see your username in https://bitbucket.org/account/settings/
 BITBUCKET_USER=YOUR_USERNAME_HERE
 BITBUCKET_TOKEN=CENSORED
+# set to true to set all permissions to read after the migration
+# (this helps prevent people accidentily writing to the old repo)
+BITBUCKET_REVOKEOLDPERMS=false

 GITHUB_ORG=YOUR_ORG_HERE
 # You can use a PAT of a user, but make sure the token owner is the org